 Counterfeit goods have always been troubling suppliers and customers alike; pharmaceutical firms are losing over $200 billion/year due to counterfeit products, and about 1,400 counterfeit-related adverse reactions have got recorded since 2014.
 The distributed ledger archive of blockchain technology provides a chain-of-custody log that records every step in the supply chain process.
 It enables an organization to offer a full product history to customers, from the assembly line to the purchase, thereby ensuring trust and credibility.
 In comparison, products can be accredited, ensuring it is easier to identify counterfeit products.

 For today’s customers, brand accountability, integrity, and ethics are imperative.
 In reality, full brand openness will create lifetime consumers, according to one report.
 Also, many clients make buying choices depending on a business’s environmental and social responsibility.
-Blockchain offers a real-time view of the supply chain network that helps suppliers to track raw materials from the moment they join the supply chain to the moment the finished product ships to the customer.
+Blockchain offers a real-time view of the supply chain network that helps suppliers track raw materials from the moment they join the supply chain to the moment the finished product ships to the customer.

 A new survey reveals that 54% of shoppers want as much detail as possible on their goods.
 They even want to know where their beef grows and what were the factory conditions during processing.
 Blockchain helps customers to achieve the accountability of their transactions that they require.
 They can check the whole life-cycle of a product, and corporations have no means of exploiting it.

-Smart Contracts work similarly as regular contracts, except although traditional contracts are technically enforceable, Smart Contracts work independently of the parties concerned.
+Smart Contracts work similarly to regular contracts, except although traditional contracts are technically enforceable, Smart Contracts work independently of the parties concerned.
 On a Blockchain, a Smart Contract works and, as a result, profits from all the protections the technology offers; openness, immutability, and time-stamped.
 In the Smart Contract, parties specify a series of conditions for doing business.
 If a party fulfills a term or causes an occurrence, a smart contract executes itself automatically.

 For example, party A offers to deliver to party B a package of goods, and party B will pay upon delivery.
 A smart contract has this term coded in it.
 The invoice gets created after the output is finished and documented in the smart contract.
 If a party fails to render the payment on time, the smart contract will arrange repayment to Party B. The beauty of this style of scheme is that it depends on an If-Then declaration that makes for credible reasoning.
 In turn, it leads to equitable contracts that are free of all uncertainty.